Research Frontpage

 Actors

-Project management workflows are now being shaped by a broader operating set than before: PMs, PMOs, team leads, ops and IT admins, security/compliance teams, workflow engineers, agent supervisors, and platform vendors.
-The latest signals also make agent owners and workflow maintainers more explicit, because someone has to define state, permissions, retries, and escalation paths.
+Project management workflows are now shaped by a tighter operating stack: PMs, PMOs, team leads, ops and IT admins, security/compliance teams, workflow engineers, agent supervisors, agent owners, platform vendors, and governance owners.
+The newest signals strengthen the role of agents as in-system actors inside Jira, Slack, and adjacent work surfaces, not just external copilots.

-• PMs are using agents for intake, scaffolding, follow-ups, and status synthesis.
+• PMs are increasingly using agents for intake, follow-ups, status synthesis, and recurring reporting.

 Moves

-The dominant move remains from manual coordination toward supervised agent execution, but the latest signals suggest the operating model is becoming more explicitly workflow-native, checkpointed, and exception-driven.
+The dominant move remains from manual coordination toward supervised agent execution, but the workflow is becoming more explicitly sequenced, machine-readable, and checkpointed.
+A stronger pattern is emerging: project management is being decomposed into specialized agent stages rather than handed to one broad assistant.

-• Assignable agents: agents are being treated more like work assignees inside systems of record.
+• Assignable agents: agents are increasingly treated like work assignees inside systems of record.

-• Approval-gated execution: complex, expensive, or irreversible steps still route through human review.
+• Approval-gated execution: ambiguous, expensive, or irreversible steps still route through human review.

 Leverage